777arc/textbook/content/sampling.rst

    :align: center

 Remember that because the SDR tunes to a center frequency, the 0 Hz portion of the FFT really corresponds to the center frequency.
-That being said, a DC spike doesn't nessesarily mean there is energy at the center frequency.
+That being said, a DC spike doesn't necessarily mean there is energy at the center frequency.
 If there is only a DC spike, and the rest of the FFT looks like noise, there is most likely not actually a signal present where it is showing you one.

 A DC offset is a common artifact in direct conversion receivers, which is the architecture used for SDRs like the PlutoSDR, RTL-SDR, LimeSDR, and many Ettus USRPs.